Topics

 4. Differences from low-carb diets

-Those who advocate low-carb diets say, "it is the carbohydrates that cause weight gain, and instead of limiting them, you can eat as many protein-and fat-rich foods as you like to make up for the calories.”
+Advocates of low-carb diets claim that the real cause of weight gain is carbohydrates, which triggers insulin release, and that instead of limiting them, you can eat as many protein-and fat-rich foods as you like to make up for the calories.

 In reality, however, it is not "you can eat" but rather "you have to" in order to lose weight.